talha131/onCrashReboot/content/Algorithm/iterate-array-remove-elements.md

 !!!
 Error

-    If you think forcing loop to run 16 times will fix the issue, then you are wrong again.
+    If you think forcing the loop to run 16 times will fix the issue, then you are wrong again.

 Have a look at following incorrect code.